webframp/webframp.github.io/_posts/2015-12-13-sparkfle-formation-bedtime-story.markdown

 [Sfn]:    Public Us East1e Subnet: subnet-27fc781a
 ```

-OK, lets go with that, at least I've got something. *Note to self:* Save that, you're going to need it later.
+OK, lets go with that, at least I've got something. *Note to self:* Save that, you're going to need it later (or better yet use `--apply-stack`)!

 Let's update it to add an ec2 instance (Update plans are amaze!)